 As Ben learnt he realised that this approach was going to increasingly become part of business as usual for every charity.
 But little did he know that the pandemic was on its way, and was about to make remote working and digital service delivery the new default.

-However, Ben couldn’t find many places to learn about designing services for the charity sector.
-So he hung out at places like Hyper Island and did an IDEO course.
+However, Ben couldn’t find many places to learn about designing services for the charity sector - so he did an IDEO course.

 Then, around the same time he moved into this new role Catalyst started to publish blogs and guides.
 Ben joined the newsletter.
 He started to consume Catalyst’s content.